 - 1 1/2 tablespoons sake / rice wine (25 grams, 0.9 ounces)

 Mix all of the ingredients together in a saucepan, leaving the lid off to allow it to evaporate.
 Bring the mixture to a slight simmer over medium heat on the stove.
-Turn the stove down to low and allow the mixture to evaporate 15-20 minutes until only 3/4 cups remain.
+Turn the stove down to low and allow the mixture to evaporate 15-20 minutes until only about 2 cups remain.
 After the simmering, the nikiri should be thickened, but still very fluid.
 It should evenly coat the back of a spoon.

 Using a pastry brush, gently dab the sauce on the sushi to leave a thin layer of nikiri.
 A common mistake beginners make is to brush very hard with the nikiri, but a gentle up-and-down dabbing motion while moving the brush along the fish is the best way to create surface tension and leave an even layer of sauce.